PatrickChodowski/game_opengl/README.md

 ### Entities
 ECS:
- - collisions with new objects -> mobs, entities, doors
+ - collisions with doors -> load level from door

  AND THEN:
  - going through the door